Winners and losers of immigration: Model estimation

 \subsection{Estimation methodology}

-The remaining twelve model's parameters are estimated using the method of simulated moments \citep{gourieroux1996simulation}, year by year in the period 2008-2017, assuming that the bargaining power is the same for natives and non-natives, i.e $\beta=\beta_N=\beta_I$, since both $\beta$s cannot be identified simultaneously.
+The seventeen model's parameters are estimated using the \textit{method of simulated moments} \citep{gourieroux1996simulation}, year by year in the period 2008-2017, assuming that the bargaining power is the same for natives and non-natives, i.e $\beta=\beta_N=\beta_I$, since both $\beta$s cannot be identified simultaneously.
 In particular, the estimator is given by:

-where $\hat{\bm{\omega}}$ is the vector of the estimated model's parameters, $\textbf{M}$ the vector of moments used in the estimate, $\textbf{M}^s(\bm{\omega})$ the vector of simulated moments calculated from the model taking the vector of parameters $\bm{\omega}$, $\textbf{W}$ the weighting matrix, and $\Omega$ the parameter space.
+where $\hat{\bm{\omega}}$ is the vector of the estimated model's parameters, $\textbf{M}$ the $m-$vector of moments used in the estimate, $\textbf{M}^s(\bm{\omega})$ the $m-$vector of simulated moments calculated from the model taking the $m-$vector of parameters $\bm{\omega}$, $\textbf{W}$ the $m \times m$ weighting matrix, and $\Omega$ the parameter space.
 The weighting matrix $\textbf{W}$ has to be positive-definite to guarantee that the moment-based estimator is consistent \citep[p.
 380]{flinn2015labor}.
 Given the comparable magnitude of the scale of each moment, in our estimation we set $\textbf{W}$ to be an identity matrix.\footnote{In \citet{flinn2015labor} the diagonal elements of the matrix $\textbf{W}$ are set equal to the inverse of the variance of the corresponding element of the matrix $\textbf{M}$.
 However, in our analysis some moments to be matched have a negligible variance (they are taken from national accounts and from large national surveys), hence we take a conservative approach and use weights equal to one for all moments, while \citet{flinn2015labor} deal with these cases by setting an ``extremely large weight''.}